Alethio36/mediastack/README.md

 ```

 `./mediastack.sh` with no arguments lists every command; `menu` gives you an
 interactive menu.
-Passwords the stack created: `credentials`.
+Passwords the stack created: `credentials`; every

-Still manual until the next wave: Jellyfin's first-run wizard (add
+service's address: `status`.

-`/media/tv` and `/media/movies`) and connecting Seerr to Jellyfin and the
+The only remaining hands-on step is Wizarr's one-time first run — `wire`
-arrs.
+walks you through it with the exact values to paste.

 ## What runs (à la carte)